Uniform Asymptotic Inference and the Bootstrap After Model Selection: Abstract

 \section{Abstract}

-Recently, \citet{exactlar} developed a method for making inferences on parameters after model selection, in a regression setting with normally distributed errors.
-In this work, we study the large sample properties of this method, without assuming normality.
-We prove that the test statistic of \citet{exactlar} is asymptotically pivotal, as the number of samples $n$ grows and the dimension $d$ of the regression problem stays fixed; our asymptotic result is uniformly valid over a wide class of nonnormal error distributions.
-We also propose an efficient bootstrap version of this test that is provably (asymptotically) conservative, and in practice, often delivers shorter confidence intervals that the original normality-based approach.
-Finally, we prove that the test statistic of \citet{exactlar} does not converge uniformly in a high-dimensional setting, when the dimension $d$ is allowed grow.
+Recently, \citet{tibshirani2016exact} proposed a method for making inferences about parameters defined by model selection, in a typical regression setting with normally distributed errors.
+Here, we study the large sample properties of this method, without assuming normality.
+We prove that the test statistic of \citet{tibshirani2016exact} is asymptotically valid, as the number of samples $n$ grows and the dimension $d$ of the regression problem stays fixed.
+Our asymptotic result holds uniformly over a wide class of nonnormal error distributions.
+We also propose an efficient bootstrap version of this test that is provably (asymptotically) conservative, and in practice, often delivers shorter intervals than those from the original normality-based approach.
+Finally, we prove that the test statistic of \citet{tibshirani2016exact} does not enjoy uniform validity in a high-dimensional setting, when the dimension $d$ is allowed grow.